Victorian Corset Sewing Workbook

 “Hi Jennifer,

 The disclaimer: your first corset won’t be perfect.
 They never come out perfect.
 Even the most talented seamstresses and tailors continue to push forward to make their next corset even better.
-But don’t let that stop you.
+Don’t let perfectionism or lack of skill stop you.

 This workbook is only for those who are challenged in their historical sewing and want to push themselves to the next level of costuming.
 Will you give it a try?